Piet Huet

-Damnes Pierre Marie "Piet" Huet (7 December 1827 – 9 April 1895) was a Dutch minister who settled in South Africa in the nineteenth century and published several collections of poetry and prose works.
+Damnes Pierre Marie "Piet" Huet (7 December 1827 – 9 April 1895) was a Dutch minister who settled in southern Africa in the nineteenth century and published several collections of poetry and prose works.
 Some of his notable works include: Het lijden dezer wereld, Niet om the twisten, maar uit gewetensdran, Afrikaansche gedichten etc.

 Life and work

 Dammes Pierre Marie Huet was born on 7 December 1827 in Amsterdam, the Netherlands, the son of an Amsterdam minister at the Walloon church, Pierre Josué Louis Huet.
 He first studied at the Athenaeum in Amsterdam and from 20 October 1847 in Utrecht.
 During his student days in Leiden and in Montauban, he lived a dissolute life and was guilty of all kinds of extravagance, for which he was once imprisoned in France for up to three weeks.

 He took his candidate's examination in 1853.
 In 1853, the Paarl minister, Rev. G.W.A. van der Lingen, sent a request to Holland for an editor who would edit a magazine for South Africa under his supervision.
 He wanted to publish his own Christian magazine under the title Elpis, for which he wanted a competent literary scholar on the editorial staff.
 Huet accepted the invitation and left for the Cape in October 1853, where he lived in the Paarl rectory after his arrival in February 1854.
 To prepare himself for his task as editor, he studied the journalism of the Cape press and especially of De Zuid-Afrikaan.
 Already at this time he published his first collection of poems, Paarlsche Gedichtjens.

 He was converted again by his patron and his head was then set on the missionary field, rather than becoming an editor.
 Rev. Van der Lingen advised him to apply to the Synodal commission to be admitted to the proponents' examination.
 This commission did not sit until 1857 and he accepted a call to be an assistant preacher in the Aliwal North Reformed Church.

 On his travels through Aliwal North and the Free State he effected many conversions among the black people, such that he was moved by this and by their fate.
 In October 1857 he returned to Cape Town to give his trial sermon before the Synod, for which he chose as text "Roept Simson, dat hij voor ons spele".
 The same day he was admitted to the pastorate in the NG Church by vote and he made himself available as a pastor for the NG congregation in Lydenburg.
 In order to enable him to take up his office, the synod decided to proceed immediately to his ordination, which took place in a ceremony held in the Groote Kerk in Cape Town on 2 November 1857.
 At this synod it was also decided to approve separate church services for white and coloured members, due to objections from white ranks to joint services.